 Ants, too, pose an increased threat.
 These tiny creatures will swarm indoors by their hundreds and even thousands, wherever they find a good food source.
 Kitchens and other food preparation areas will attract ants in great numbers – particularly in warm weather.

 Flies pose an ongoing problem for the food and beverage industry, and, in this exceedingly warm weather, their numbers can multiply rapidly.
-Summer time is the peak season for flies every year, but in this blistering heat, they will cause more of a problem than normal.
+Summer time is the peak season for flies every year, but in blistering heat, they will cause more of a problem than normal.
 Food refuse areas are especially susceptible to an invasion, making it imperative that business owners take extra precautions to ensure rubbish is disposed of and locked away in the proper fashion

 Hotel and Hospitality